Employee Benefits: 5 Benefits Required By U.S. Law

 Per the United States Bureau of Labor Statistics, legally required benefits provide employees and their families with medical care and retirement income.
 Moreover, they help to mitigate economic hardship brought on by a loss of work or disability.
 Additionally, they cover liabilities that result from illnesses or injuries sustained in the workplace.

 Below, we take a look at the employee benefits federal law requires employers to provide.
-If your employer attempts to deny you these benefits, schedule a free consultation with our Houston employment lawyer.
+If your employer attempts to deny you these benefits, schedule a consultation with our Houston employment lawyer.

 Medicare & Contributions to Social Security

 Both social security and Medicare are programs that the U.S. mandates for employees.
 The idea is for employees to pay into them now in order to benefit from them later.
 Employees and employers both pay into Medicare and Social Security through taxes in payroll deductions.

 Through social security, employees have an income after they retire or in the event that they face a permanent disability.
 Similarly, Medicare provides health insurance to US citizens aged 65 or older as well as individuals with certain medical conditions or disabilities.

 When an employee involuntarily loses their job, unemployment benefits provide a partial income to support them for a short time.
 Both employers and employees contribute to unemployment insurance.

 In the United States, both state and federal governments administer this program.

 The Affordable Care Act (ACA) requires that any organization with 50 or more full-time employees provide health insurance of some kind.
 Moreover, these businesses have to report the value of the healthcare coverage on W2 forms and file the appropriate paperwork with the IRS.